…So, what’s Kindred Spirits about?

 My Goodreads Rating: 3 Stars

-Jean Marie Bauhaus is a new-to-me author; I found her writing style easy to read and enjoyed the way she paced the plot.
-I thought the opening chapter was good; sets the scene, introduces us to some main characters and gives us glimpses into their personalities as well as starting the mystery aspect off.
+Jean Marie Bauhaus is a new-to-me author.
+I found her writing style easy to read and enjoyed the way she paced the plot.
+I thought the opening chapter was good.
+It sets the scene, introduces us to some main characters and gives us glimpses into their personalities as well as starting the mystery aspect off.

 …So, ummm, was there anything I disliked about it?

-Dislike is too harsh a description, there wasn’t anything in particular about this story that I disliked, however, it was all very neat and tidy edging towards Disney-esque, the murder mystery aspect of the tale is less Miss Marple more Father Brown; I knew who the villains of the book were by Chapter 15 🙁 but on the plus side the romance aspect was cute enough to remind me that this is a paranormal romance not a thriller or horror story.
+Dislike is too harsh a description, there wasn’t anything in particular about this story that I disliked.
+However, it was all very neat and tidy edging towards Disney-esque.
+The murder mystery aspect of the tale is less Miss Marple more Father Brown; I knew who the villains of the book were by Chapter 15. 🙁 However, on the plus side, the romance aspect was cute enough to remind me that this is a paranormal romance not a thriller or horror story.

 …So, basically what I’m saying is…

 I enjoyed this story – it was good.
-I didn’t feel that there was anything in this book that was too scary, horrific or explicit – if it was a film I’m thinking Ghost but I’d say it was more PG than 15.
+I didn’t feel that there was anything in Kindred Spirits book that was too scary, horrific or explicit.
+If it was a film I’m thinking Ghost but I’d say it was more PG than 15.
 I’d recommend this book to fans of romance/relationship stories who also enjoy ghostly paranormal settings.

 So, has my review of KINDRED SPIRITS sparked your interest?
-Just click on any of the links below to check out the book yourself, or to find out more about other books I’ve read, take a look at my profile on Goodreads.
+Just click on any of the links to check out the book yourself.
+Keep reading to find out more about the author.